aep-dev/aep.dev/aep/general/0008/aep.md

 - Visual User Interfaces for visualization and one-off manual actions.
 - Users.

-Examples of improvements include:
+Examples of enhancements include:

-- Requiring new proto annotations that enable more descriptive interfaces on clients (e.g. requiring `singular` and `plural` on a `google.api.resource` annotation).
+- Requiring new proto annotations that enable more descriptive interfaces on clients (e.g. requiring `singular` and `plural` on a `library.api.resource` annotation).

-AIP guidance **must not** be a significant detriment to a client's usability or implementation difficulty, or maintenance difficulty.
+AEP guidance **must not** be a significant detriment to a client's usability or implementation difficulty, or maintenance difficulty.

 Examples of detriments include: